Karl Wendlinger: 1993–1995: Sauber

 For 1993, Wendlinger was re-united with Peter Sauber, who that year had become a Formula One team owner.
 Much was expected of the team and early on Wendlinger and teammate JJ Lehto mixed with the front runners.
-Initially he was out-paced by the Finn, who scored points in two of the first four races though some of this was down to bad luck; Wendlinger had qualified 5th at Donington for example, only to be eliminated by Michael Andretti on the first lap.
-At the Monaco Grand Prix Wendlinger and Lehto collided, the team blaming the Finn.
+Initially, he was out-paced by Lehto, who scored points in two of the first four races, though some of this was down to bad luck; Wendlinger had qualified 5th at Donington for example, only to be eliminated by Michael Andretti on the first lap.
+At the Monaco Grand Prix Wendlinger and Lehto collided, the team blaming Lehto.
 After that, Wendlinger's results improved.
 He scored his first point of the season in the next round and added three more points scores — the best being 4th at the Italian Grand Prix after a long battle with Andretti.
 Other points finishes in Portugal and Hungary helped give Wendlinger 12th in the Drivers' Championship again with seven points — two points and a place ahead of the more experienced Lehto.

 For 1994, Wendlinger was retained as Mercedes made their official return to Formula One, buying a stake in Ilmor and becoming the team's engine supplier.
 Heinz-Harald Frentzen arrived in place of Lehto.
-The season started well for Wendlinger: He scored a point in the first race of the year at Interlagos and drove to fourth place in the San Marino race, an event marred by the deaths of both Wendlinger's countryman Roland Ratzenberger and the 3-times world champion Ayrton Senna.
+The season started well for Wendlinger: He scored a point in the first race of the year at Interlagos and drove to fourth place in the San Marino race, an event marred by the deaths of both Wendlinger's countryman Roland Ratzenberger and the 3-time world champion Ayrton Senna.

 The next race was in Monaco for the fourth round of the Championship.
 During the first practice session, Wendlinger exited the tunnel and lost control of the car under braking for the Nouvelle Chicane.
-The Sauber, sliding sideways, hit a barrier with considerable force; the barrier was protected by large plastic containers that were supposed to be filled with water, but weren't.
-Wendlinger's head struck the metal crash barrier, and FIA doctors found him unconscious.
-This crash had measured 360g, the highest crash survived by a human in history.
+The Sauber, sliding sideways, hit a barrier with considerable force; the barrier was protected by large plastic containers that were supposed to be filled with water but were not.
 Although his vital signs were quickly stabilized, he remained in a coma for several weeks and did not drive in a race for the rest of the year.
 He had planned to make his comeback at the Japanese Grand Prix, but pre-race testing revealed his neck was not strong enough.

 Wendlinger recovered from his injuries before the start of the 1995 Formula One season, where he would be driving at Sauber (now with Ford engines) alongside Frentzen.
 However, he performed poorly and was reluctantly replaced in the team before the Monaco Grand Prix, a year on from the accident, by Jean-Christophe Boullion.
 Peter Sauber then recalled Wendlinger for the final two races of the season in one last attempt to regain his pre-accident form, without success.
-These were his last races in Formula One.
+Wendlinger later recounted that he had admitted to himself that his Monaco crash had left him unable to "withstand the stresses and strains of Formula One".